April 18 & 19, 2019 Sun Valley Convention Center, Sun Valley, ID

 Lodging is available at the Sun Valley Resort and can accommodate all conference participants.
 View the Sun Valley website for more information about Sun Valley housing, including room rates.
 Due to the high demand to attend the Conference Sun Valley Resort has sold out of individual sleeping rooms.
 Attendees are encouraged to work with other colleagues attending the event and reserve a condominium.

 Additional rooms are available at the Limelight Hotel in Ketchum for a special conference rate.
-Visit their website or call 877-724-5010 and refer to the Idaho Prevention & Support Conference.
+To reserve rooms call 877-724-5010 or email firstname.lastname@example.org refer to the Idaho Prevention & Support Conference.

 The City of Ketchum offers a variety of other lodging options within a short drive to the Conference location.

 The Current State of Affairs in Social Media: A Safe Schools Perspective

 This keynote will provide the most current information on how social media is being used and misused by our youth.
 The 'always-on' mentality of technology integration into our lives has taken our society by storm.
 We will discuss this cultural paradigm shift and the less often thought about ramifications in terms of dependency and impact on our emotional well-being.
 There are several youth culture phenomenon that will be discussed that are both enhancing the lives of young people with access to unlimited information like never before and consequently also creating conflict, breeding online hate, lowering levels of empathy and severely impacting mental health.